-Beneficiary designations are available when giving the following assets:
+Beneficiary designations are an option for giving the following financial assets:

-An alternative to a bequest gift is to designate Walnut Hill School for the Arts as the beneficiary of your retirement assets.
-This gift is simple because you can control the transfer of these assets at your death without changing your will or living trust.
-All you need to do is request (and complete) a new beneficiary designation form from your plan administrator.
-There is no need to modify your will or living trust.
+An alternative to a charitable bequest is to designate Walnut Hill School for the Arts as the beneficiary of your retirement account assets.
+This gift is simple because there is no need to modify your will or living trust.
+All you need to do is complete a beneficiary designation form with your plan administrator.

-A gift of retirement assets has the added advantage of being among the most tax-wise ways to make an estate gift.
-This is because your retirement assets, if left to individuals, will be subject to income tax when they receive distributions and, in the case of most non-spouses, those distributions must take place within 10 years, potentially pushing designated beneficiaries into higher tax brackets.
-With a gift to a non-profit such as Walnut Hill, 100 percent of the funds are available for its charitable purposes.
-If you want to remember us in your estate plan, it is often better to leave other types of assets—cash, securities, real estate—to your heirs and give the more heavily taxed retirement asset to Walnut Hill School for the Arts.
+A gift of retirement assets has the added advantage of being a very tax-wise way to make an estate gift.
+This is because your retirement assets, if left to individuals, will be subject to income tax when they receive distributions and, for most non-spouses, those distributions must take place within 10 years, potentially pushing your beneficiaries into higher income tax brackets.
+If you give your retirement assets to a tax-exempt organization such as Walnut Hill, 100 percent of the retirement assets will be available for its charitable purposes.
+If you want to remember us in your estate plan, a tax-efficient strategy is to leave other types of assets—cash, securities, real estate—to your heirs and give the more heavily taxed retirement assets to Walnut Hill School for the Arts.

-Commercial Annuity Contracts - a commercial annuity will sometimes have a remaining value at the end of the annuitant’s lifetime.
-You can name Walnut Hill to receive all or part of this amount by designating it as a beneficiary (sole or partial) on the appropriate form from the insurance company.
+Commercial Annuity Contracts: a commercial annuity will sometimes have a remaining value at the end of the annuitant’s lifetime.
+You can name Walnut Hill to receive all or part of this amount by designating us as a beneficiary (sole or partial) on the appropriate form from the insurance company.

-Investment Accounts - you can instruct your investment company to transfer to Walnut Hill some or all investments held in the account at the time of your passing.
-Your broker or agent can let you know the process for doing this – it may be as simple as adding “T.O.D. to Walnut Hill School for the Arts” after your name on the account.
+Investment Accounts: you can instruct your investment company to transfer to Walnut Hill some or all investments held in the account at the time of your passing.
+Your broker or agent can help you complete the process, which may be as simple as amending the name on the account to include Walnut Hill School for the Arts.